GGORG0/nix-config/README.md

 I use home-manager to manage my Hyprland rice and others.

 My laptop is my main computer and runs Hyprland.
-My tablet, which is used for school (I only use it for viewing textbooks, doing handwritten notes and other on-the-go tasks) runs KDE Plasma 6.
+My tablet, which is used for school (I only use it for viewing textbooks, doing handwritten notes, hacking school PC-s and other on-the-go tasks) runs KDE Plasma 6.